Posts

 3. Chat with your instructor before or after class

 That being said, we also want to hear from you – about existing injuries or any new pains you’re noticing.
 When we know what’s going on with your body, we can help cue modifications to help you avoid doing more injury to yourself.
-While we try our best to move around the studio and help students right during class, we can’t always make it to everyone.
+While we try our best to move around the studio and help students adjust during class, we can’t always make it to everyone.
 We warmly welcome you to chat with us before or after class, so we can help you protect your body.

 4. Gently stretch tight areas